Employment record book

 An employment record book is an official personal document recording the employment status of its owner over time.
 Some European countries issue such documents, others did earlier.
 The first employment record books are said to have been issued in German Reich in 1892 in the mining industry.

 Brazil

 The Carteira de Trabalho e Previdência Social ("Work and Social Security Booklet", CTPS in the Portuguese acronym) was created by the decree 21.175 on 21 March in 1932 and regulated by the decree 22.035 later in the same year.
 It ensures access to some of the main labor rights and social security network.
 In 1934 it was made mandatory for every employer to log in the worker's CTPS.
-It is considered to be an personal identification document, and also contains the registry of every employer, time of employment and wage.
+It is considered to be a personal identification document, and also contains the registry of every employer, time of employment and wage.

 Since 2018 it has a digital version that can be accessed on smartphones.